SmartThingsCommunity/smartthings-cli/packages/cli/README.md

 DESCRIPTION
   Creates a new device profile and device configuration.
-Unlike deviceprofiles:create, this command accepts a consolidated object that can include a device configration in a property named "view".
+Unlike deviceprofiles:create, this command accepts a consolidated object that can include a device configuration in a property named "view".

 EXAMPLES